Facts and figuresThe programme at a glance

 - Oral presentation

-By following this minor, students prepare themselves to play a vital role in the – interdisciplinary – cure and care for patients with pain in the context of nursing, occupational and/or physical therapy practices.
-The knowledge and skills that they acquire following this minor will and ensure an enlarged body of knowledge of the pain sciences, enriched skills regarding diagnostic and therapeutic opportunities and a broadened view of multidisciplinary collaborations.
+By following this programme, students prepare themselves to play a vital role in the – interdisciplinary – cure and care for patients with pain in the context of nursing, occupational and/or physical therapy practices.
+The knowledge and skills that they acquire following this programme will and ensure an enlarged body of knowledge of the pain sciences, enriched skills regarding diagnostic and therapeutic opportunities and a broadened view of multidisciplinary collaborations.